 Bose is - first and foremost - known for its quality audio.
 It's a brand synonymous with amazing sound.
 It just so happens, however, that it also knows how to make a decent pair of sports headphones.
 The Soundsport Pulse don't just sound great, they fit nicely and stay securely in your ears.

 As the name suggests, they can also measure your pulse thanks to a built in heart rate monitor.
 This can be used with apps like Strava, MapMyRun, Runkeeper and others to log your heart rate as you run you best 10k.
 Thanks to their wide, tapered cone-shaped eartip, they don't feel like they're invading your ear canals either.
 They form a seal without squeezing all the air from your head.
-You will have to pony up nearly £170 if you want them though.

 Read the full review: Bose SoundSport Pulse review